No surgeons were available in Fort St. John B.C. from Dec. 22-Jan. 4; one patient found out the hard way

 Some communities have become so desperate for medical staff they've begun recruiting.

-Scotch Creek B.C. offered a $5,000 reward to find a doctor to work in the mall interior town, even putting up wanted posters.
+Scotch Creek B.C. offered a $5,000 reward to find a doctor to work in the small interior town, even putting up wanted posters.